25HoursaDay/commissioned-resources/25Embed/README.md

 <p>To install 25Embed, first you must create your own <a href="https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js">config.js</a> file using the <a href="">25Embed Config Tool</a> or have the settings set to default.</p>

 <h3>HTML file (recommended)</h3>
-<p>To install 25Embed in an HTML file, you must add the <a href="https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/latest.js">latest.js</a> file and the [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file to a script tag in the head of your file (two script tags in total).</p>
+<p>To install 25Embed in an HTML file, you must add the <a href="https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/latest.js">latest.js</a> file and the <a href="https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js">config.js</a> file to two script tags in the head of your file (two script tags in total).</p>

 Example:
 ```